trainerday/cycling-metrics/README.md

 # Cycling Metrics

+BETA - BETA
+This is still in the testing and refactoring phases.
+We plan to have it ready for general consumption in Oct 2019

 Cycling power data analysis.
 Includes both single workout analysis as well as multiple workout analysis.
 Takes data directly from Strava API Stream array format.
 Created in Type Script.
 Al

 ## Getting Started